iterative/dvc.org/content/docs/start/data-versioning.md

 > \* See
 > [Large Dataset Optimization](/doc/user-guide/large-dataset-optimization) and
-> `dvc config cache` for more info on file linking.
+> `dvc config cache` for more info. on file linking.

 </details>